-- 1. Paints and other finishes used at or below the base flood elevation shall be of "marine" or "water-resistant" quality. - 2.
-Adhesives used at or below the base flood elevation shall be of a "marine" or "water-resistant" variety. - 3.
-All wooden components (doors, trim, cabinets, etc.) used at or below the base flood elevation shall be finished with a "marine" or "water-resistant" paint or other finishing material.
+- 1. Paints and other finishes used at or below the DFE shall be of "marine" or "water-resistant" quality. - 2.
+Adhesives used at or below the DFE shall be of a "marine" or "water-resistant" variety. - 3.
+All wooden components (doors, trim, cabinets, etc.) used at or below the DFE shall be finished with a "marine" or "water-resistant" paint or other finishing material.